easytransac/easytransac-sdk-php/README.md

 The EasyTransac SDK is a tool to process payments with the [EasyTransac API](https://www.easytransac.com/).

-Currently it processes credit cards and SEPA Direct Debit (SDD).
+Currently, it processes credit cards and SEPA Direct Debit (SDD), and allows to manage sub-merchants.

 Requirements
 ------------